-Occupancy rates in the various income producing assets of the Group as at 31 December 2022 were as follows:
+Occupancy rates as at 31 December 2023 were as follows:

 Income producing assets

-% 31 Dec 2022 31 Dec 2021
+% 31 Dec 2023 31 Dec 2022

-EOS Business Park Romania = 100

-Innovations Logistics Park Romania 80 65
+Innovations Logistics Park Romania 82 80

-Kindergarten Romania - 100

 11. Asset operating expenses

 The Group incurs expenses related to the proper operation and maintenance of all properties in Kiev and Bucharest.
 Part of these expenses is recovered from the tenants through the service charges and utilities recharge process (Note 10).